 To demonstrate the going concern status of SLHD the Council has issued a letter of support to SLHD that guarantees the amount of their pensions' deficit.
-The actuary has assessed this deficit at £16.900m as at 31st March 2013 and this sum is included within the FRS17 liability shown in the group accounts.
+The actuary has assessed this deficit at £7.618m as at 31st March 2014 and this sum is included within the pension liability shown in the group accounts.
 However as the Council considers it unlikely that this guarantee will be exercised this is disclosed as a contingent liability in the Council's own accounts.